janheinrichmerker/android-issue-reporter/README.md

         // If false, Gitty will always use your Auth token enableUserGitHubLogin(true);

-        // Set if Gitty can use your Auth token if user doesn't have a GitHub account (default: true)
+        // Set if Gitty can use your Auth token for users without a GitHub account (default: true)
         // If false, Gitty will redirect non registred users to github.com/join enableGuestGitHubLogin(true);